-Barbara Bush Houston Literacy Committee - encourages all Rotary Club of Houston Downtown members to teach a child to read.
-Supporting the National Read Across America Day focusing on motivating children and teens to read through events, partnerships, and reading resources.
-Across the country and the world Rotary provides thousands of schools, libraries, and community centers by bringing together readers, kids, teens, and books from our Rotary "Books of the World" program.
+Barbara Bush Houston Literacy Committee - encourages all Downtown Rotary Club of Houston members to teach a child to read.
+Supporting the National Read Across America Day focusing on motivating children and teens to read.
+This is done through events, partnerships, and reading resources, across the country and the world.
+Rotary provides thousands of schools, libraries, and community centers by bringing together readers, kids, teens, and books from our Rotary "Books of the World" program.

-Golf Tournament Committee - organizes the annual Rotary Club of Houston Downtown Golf Event benefiting our community service activities.
+Gala and Fund-Raising Event Committee - Organizes large and small fund raisers including the annual Downtown Rotary Club of Houston Gala Dinner/Dance, Casino Night and other fund-raising events benefiting our community service activities.

 Prison Entrepreneurship Committee (PEP) - strives to inspire and motivate inmates to live within the law and find jobs upon their return to society; and encourages community involvement in finding solutions for problems of the released public offender.